junxit/us-congress-bills-114/metadata.md

 - 2015-11-17 — Senate amendment proposed (on the floor): Amendment SA 2811 proposed by Senator Daines for Senator Rubio.(consideration: CR S8027; text: CR S8027)
 - 2015-11-17 — Senate amendment submitted
 - 2015-11-17 — Senate amendment submitted
+- 2015-11-18 — Message on Senate action sent to the House.
+- 2015-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2015-12-16 — Considered as unfinished business. (consideration: CR H9356)
+- 2015-12-16 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+2297.
+- 2015-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-16 — Mr. Royce moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H9341-9346)
+- 2015-12-16 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 698). (text as House agreed to Senate amendment: CR H9341-9343)
+- 2015-12-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 698).(text as House agreed to Senate amendment: CR H9341-9343)
+- 2015-12-18 — Became Public Law No: 114-102.
+- 2015-12-18 — Became Public Law No: 114-102.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Signed by President.
+- 2015-12-18 — Signed by President.